Disability Grants for Veterans

 Share On

-The VA offers many benefits for disabled veterans including grants to help make their homes and cars more accessible.
+The VA offers several programs that may help disabled veterans make their homes and vehicles more accessible.

-Special Adapted Housing Grant and Special Housing Adaption Grant
+Specially Adapted Housing (SAH) Grant and Special Housing Adaptation (SHA) Grant

 Tricare Medical Care

-Veterans with a service-related disability may be eligible for tax-free compensation from the VA.
-The amount you receive is based on the level of disability and the number of dependents you have.
+Veterans with a service-connected disability may be eligible for monthly, tax-free disability compensation.
+Payment amounts vary based on the VA disability rating and the number of qualifying dependents.

 How to Apply for VA Disability Benefits